 Do we go through a drive-thru or drive-through?
-That question is confusing enough to make anyone want to relax with a double cheeseburger and some fries.
+That question is confusing enough to make anyone want to relax with a cheeseburger and some fries.

 According to our primary American-English dictionaries (Merriam-Webster’s Collegiate Dictionary, Webster’s New World College Dictionary, and The American Heritage Dictionary of the English Language), drive-through is the preferred spelling, while drive-thru is an accepted informal variant.1 However, the use of drive-thru has become so common that using drive-through now feels incorrect.